whitehaven/wild-harp-build/README.md

 - [x] change ELRS rate to 150Hz for range (cancelled - was not a limiting factor)
 - [x] improved MAGfit compass calibration

+### 2024-09-08 - **Motor Mount**

+Overengineered motor mount adapter made.
+Posted to [Printables](https://www.printables.com/model/1001244-atomrc-dolphin-motor-mount-with-adapter).

+From there:
+> As many do, I broke my balsa motor mount and need a stronger one.
+Similar to others I found, but using M3 threaded inserts instead of nuts or direct threading.
+Adapts to my motor plate (the stock one) at 16mm x 16mm.

+#### Tasks completed

+- [x] model and build replacement motor mount

 ---

 ## Open Tasks